-1896 – US Supreme Court decision Plessy v.
-Ferguson establishes a “separate but equal” doctrine.
+US Supreme Court decision Plessy v.
+Ferguson established the “separate but equal” doctrine.

-1995 – After 56 years of service, building is closed.
-Martha E. Forrester Council of Women commits to lead conversion of Moton School to Moton Museum.
+After 56 years of service, the Moton School is closed.
+Martha E. Forrester Council of Women commits to lead the conversion to the Moton Museum.

 Moton Museum opens on the 50th anniversary of the student strike.